Home

 By Innovations in Technology

-In this lesson, students learn interesting facts about the fall of the Berlin Wall as they complete several projects including a WebQuest (Internet Scavenger Hunt) to answer questions about the topic.
+In this lesson, students learn interesting facts about the Digital Revolution as they complete several projects including a WebQuest (Internet Scavenger Hunt) to answer questions about the topic.
 A complete answer key is provided for the WebQuest for easy grading, along with resources for both teachers and students.
 The student questions are included in both a print version and a digital (editable) version to make it easy for students to complete the lesson digitally or on paper.
 Also included with this lesson is a word search puzzle that includes an answer key, perfect for early finishers or as a part of the lesson.
-Finally, students research a portion of the events that led up to the fall of the wall and create a presentation using Microsoft Sway.
+Finally, students research a specific event or invention and create a presentation using their choice of eMaze (a free, online Web 2.0 tool), Microsoft PowerPoint, or Google Slides.
 Optionally, they can present this to the class.

 This lesson is intended to be an introduction to the topic and was designed for middle school (grades 6-8) but could be used in upper elementary or high school as well.
 This is also a great lesson to leave for a substitute teacher!